AmazonAppDev/login-with-amazon-sample/README.md

 ## Get support
 If you found a bug or want to suggest a new [feature/use case/sample], please [file an issue](../../issues).

-If you have questions, comments, or need help with code, we're here to help:
+If you have questions or need help with code, make sure to ask in our Appstore developer community [Q&A category](https://community.amazondeveloper.com/c/amazon-appstore/appstore-questions/20).
+In addition, we are available at
 - on X at [@AmazonAppDev](https://twitter.com/AmazonAppDev)
 - on Stack Overflow at the [amazon-appstore](https://stackoverflow.com/questions/tagged/amazon-appstore) tag